CLOAK & DAGGER

 HEPTONSTALL

 ‘Soundpaths: Heptonstall’ is an arrangement of a traditional Yorkshire folk song, Lyke Wake Dirge, that tells of the hazards the soul faces on its way from the material world to purgatory.
 The song was chosen in reference to the belief that more than 100,000 bodies are buried in this small village, largely due to the fact that burials in the Upper Calder Valley could only take place in Halifax or Heptonstall until the 17th Century.
 By offering audiences an immersive, site-specific experience, they can be encouraged to develop a deeper engagement with the history of a performance location.
-Using ‘Soundpaths: Heptonstall’ as a case study, this paper will discuss the use of placed sound and AAR as tools for the interrogation of a specific site, its history and its soundscape.
+The arrangement of the song is mapped to the location; changing as participants move from one section of the village to another; hear a lone voice singing the song in the ruins of the old church, or hear it underpinned by a hellish drone outside the Cross Inn pub; site of a grisly murder.
+The different sections of the song are seamlessly blended together to provide a fluid experience of a single piece of music across the performance area – but one that adapts to audience movement as they explore the village in any way they wish.

 HEPTONSTALL ROUTE GALLERY